Guven-K/Guven-K/README.md

 ---

 ## ⚡ Fun Facts
 - 🎮 Avid gamer and tech enthusiast with a knack for tinkering with systems.
+- ✈  Passionate traveller
 - 🎨 Lover of art and game design, blending creativity with technical expertise.
 - 🏡 Born and raised in London, with a strong connection to family and community.
 - 💫 Loves Astronomy, with a deep interest in black holes and hidden treasures in our universe.